Rare Disease Day 2014 – twelve new orphan medicines available to patients over the past year

 About Rare Disease Day

-The European Medicines Agency supports Rare Disease Day, which takes place on Friday 28 February 2014.
+The EMA supports Rare Disease Day, which takes place on Friday 28 February 2014.

 Rare Disease Day is held every year on the last day of February.
 Launched in 2008, it seeks to raise awareness of rare diseases, and to improve access to treatment and medical representation for individuals with rare diseases and their families.
 It is coordinated by the European Organisation for Rare Diseases (EURORDIS).